emmanueltouzery/blog/posts/2018-04-07-prelude-type-guards.md

 collection to keep only `Some`s.
-The collection is properly filtered, but note that the type of the result is not anymore `Vector<Option<number>>` but `Vector<Some<number>>`: typescript realized that since we filtered by a type guard, the generic type of the result collection must a `Some`.
+The collection is properly filtered, but note that the type of the result is not anymore `Vector<Option<number>>` but `Vector<Some<number>>`: typescript realized that since we filtered by a type guard, the generic type of the result collection must be a `Some`.

 Prelude.ts also offers [typeOf](http://emmanueltouzery.github.io/prelude.ts/latest/apidoc/files/comparison.html#typeof)
 and [instanceOf](http://emmanueltouzery.github.io/prelude.ts/latest/apidoc/files/comparison.html#instanceof)